IELTS One Skill Retake 2025

 Is it ok to resit the test after a long break?

-The answer is - once you feel you are ready.
-Most of the test-takers are advised to give themselves 4 months time before retaking the test.
+Yes.
+Generally, test takers are advised to give themselves 4 months time before retaking the test.
 However, if a test-taker wants to take a long break, say 6 months, it’s absolutely fine to do so.

 You must remember that you’ll have to put more effort compared to what you did earlier if your first-time IELTS scores are not satisfactory.
 Also, the university you apply to for admissions will not be informed about your break.
 This will not affect your test scores either.